 - Institution awarded/disbursed CCG based on an invalid ISIR including improper tax filing status for parents/students. - Institution disbursed CCG at an incorrect enrollment level. - Institution did not award students for the entire nine-month academic year up front in order to have funds available for the subsequent term. - Institution used incorrect parameters to calculate CCG awards (e.g. hourly rates, number of hours, etc.) - Institution did not follow up on information suggesting an applicant was or would be receiving MFIP or other childcare benefits.
 Institution must obtain documentation from the county that is paying the MFIP benefits to determine when the student actually received benefits and the amount. - MN State's ISRS system's CCG calculations may not match OHE's calculations.
 Issue first raised in November 2016.
-Could be due to how weeks in a term were calculated (e.g. 16.9 versus 17). - Institution incorrectly identified student as a Minnesota resident. - Institution continued to disburse CCG to a student who had reached/exceeded the maximum units of eligibility-sometimes due to incorrectly analyzing a student's transcripts from other institutions. - Institution used FISAP total income instead of family total income to calculate CCG award for a dependent student CCG applicant. - Institution did not submit monthly spending amounts to OHE. - Institution did not return year-end excess cash by July 31. - Institution failed to close out the prior aid year by August 10, 2021 (first working day after August 9) subject to MN State extended deadline. - Institution's year-end report student data does not match to actual data in the CCG sample. - Institution unable to provide reviewer with all requested documentation to support the awarding of CCG to one or more students.

-- Institution did not increase a student's cost of attendance (COA) for childcare costs to accommodate the full CCG award (recommendation, not a finding). - On-going issue about entering the correct hours of care and actual weekly expense.
+Could be due to how weeks in a term were calculated (e.g. 16.9 versus 17). - Institution incorrectly identified student as a Minnesota resident. - Institution did not submit monthly spending amounts to OHE. - Institution did not return year-end excess cash by July 31. - Institution failed to close out the prior aid year by August 10, 2021 (first working day after August 9) subject to MN State extended deadline. - Institution's year-end report student data does not match to actual data in the CCG sample. - Institution unable to provide reviewer with all requested documentation to support the awarding of CCG to one or more students. - Institution did not increase a student's cost of attendance (COA) for childcare costs to accommodate the full CCG award (recommendation, not a finding). - On-going issue about entering the correct hours of care and actual weekly expense.
 The OHE Excel calculator is now set to require the input of actual hours of care even if more than 40 and the actual costs per week using actual hours times the hourly rate. - Student changes childcare provider during a term.
 Institution must re-do its CCG calculations.
 There will be two separate calculations using the number of weeks within the term at a specific provider as well as hourly rate, maximum rate cap, etc. The two individual calculations are then added together but the total award may not exceed the maximum table award. - Refund issues (see "Refunds" earlier in this guide).

-MN Dream Act
+Minnesota Dream Act